ChrisFreeman/tango-with-django-project/README.md

 # See Tango with Django Revisions for Other Chapter Completions

-At the completion of each major section in Tango with Django the code was committed and tagged.
-To see the finished code for a specific section, checkout the corresponding tag.
+At the completion of each major chapter in Tango with Django the code was committed and tagged.
+To see the finished code for a specific chapter, checkout the corresponding tag.

 Use git tag to see a list of tags:

     (twd)$ git tag
     v0.0
     v3.7
+    v4.6

-Use git checkout to see the code as it was at the end of that section:
+Use git checkout to see the code as it was at the end of a specific chapter.
+For example, to see the code at the end of Chapter 4, type:

-    (twd)$ git checkout v3.7
+    (twd)$ git checkout v4.6